 Most types of cast iron, except white iron, are weldable.
-White iron, because of its extreme brittleness. generally cracks when attempts are made to weld it.
+White iron, because of its extreme brittleness, generally cracks when attempts are made to weld it.
 Trouble may also be experienced when welding white-heart malleable, due to the porosity caused by gas held in this type of iron.
+Suitable Electrode types are Castcraft 55 or Castcraft 100.